Typsium/alchemist/lib.typ

 #import "src/drawer.typ"
 #import "src/drawer.typ": skeletize, draw-skeleton
 #import "src/elements/links.typ": *
-#import "src/elements/molecule.typ": *
+#import "src/elements/fragment.typ": *
 #import "src/elements/lewis.typ": *

 #let transparent = color.rgb(100%, 0, 0, 0)

-/// === Molecule function
+/// === Fragment function
-/// Build a molecule group based on mol
+/// Build a fragment group based on mol
-/// Each molecule is represented as an optional count followed by a molecule name
+/// Each fragment is represented as an optional count followed by a fragment name
 /// starting by a capital letter followed by an optional exponent followed by an optional indice.
 /// #example(```
 /// #skeletize({
-///   molecule("H_2O")
+///   fragment("H_2O")
 /// })
 ///```)
 /// #example(```
 /// #skeletize({
-///  	molecule("H^A_EF^5_4")
+///  	fragment("H^A_EF^5_4")
 /// })
 /// ```)
-/// It is possible to use an equation as a molecule.
+/// It is possible to use an equation as a fragment.
 In this case, the splitting of the equation uses the same rules as in the string case.
 However, you get some advantages over the string version:
 /// - You can use parenthesis to group elements together.
 /// - You have no restriction about what you can put in exponent or indice.
 /// #example(```
 /// #skeletize({
-///   molecule($C(C H_3)_3$)
+///   fragment($C(C H_3)_3$)
 /// })
 ///```)
-/// - name (content): The name of the molecule.
-It is used as the cetz name of the molecule and to link other molecules to it.
+/// - name (content): The name of the fragment.
+It is used as the cetz name of the fragment and to link other fragments to it.
-/// - links (dictionary): The links between this molecule and previous molecules or hooks.
-The key is the name of the molecule or hook and the value is the link function.
+/// - links (dictionary): The links between this fragment and previous fragments or hooks.
+The key is the name of the fragment or hook and the value is the link function.
 See @links.
 ///
 /// Note that the atom-sep and angle arguments are ignored
-/// - lewis (list): The list of lewis structures to draw around the molecules.
+/// - lewis (list): The list of lewis structures to draw around the fragments.
 See @lewis
-/// - mol (string, equation): The string representing the molecule or an equation of the molecule
+/// - mol (string, equation): The string representing the fragment or an equation of the fragment
 /// - vertical (boolean): If true, the molecule is drawn vertically
 /// #example(```
 /// #skeletize({
-///   molecule("ABCD", vertical: true)
+///   fragment("ABCD", vertical: true)
 /// })
 ///```)
 /// -> drawable
-#let molecule(name: none, links: (:), lewis: (), vertical: false, mol) = {
+#let fragment(name: none, links: (:), lewis: (), vertical: false, mol) = {
   let atoms = if type(mol) == str {
     split-string(mol)
   } else if mol.func() == math.equation {